 Despite having more than a bit of a belly, for most of my thirties and forties I had excellent blood pressure and more than excellent cholesterol numbers.
 That was probably helped by the fact that for most of my adult life I’ve walked, a lot.
 I currently live about five miles from the location of my office, and most nights after work I walk home, rather than take the bus.
 Even when I’m feeling sick, I walk a couple of miles to get to a bus stop along the way.

 Every male descendant of my paternal great-grandfather with whom I am in contact developed adult onset diabetes by their mid-forties.
 A few in their thirties.
 And some of them didn’t follow doctor’s advice when diagnosed, and suffered various awful complications.
 So fifteen years ago (at age 41) when I received the official pre-diabetic diagnosis, I vowed to take it seriously.
 I went to the nutritionist my doctor recommended.
 I mostly followed the diet—for fourteen years.
-We got so used to following it, that recently when the new consult changed it, my hubby and I keep forgetting We’re allowed to buy beef, now.
+We got so used to following it, that recently when the new consult changed it, my hubby and I keep forgetting we’re allowed to buy beef, now.

 About ten months ago, my blood sugar went really bad, after hanging in the “higher than optimal, but still not diabetic” range, and I finally gave in and let the doctor start me on insulin.
 At least I made the it into my mid-fifties before it fully hit!
 The initial treatment is to start at a very low dose and start edging up as you get used to checking your blood sugar regularly and learn how your body reacts.
 Standard procedure is to see the doctor two weeks after starting to get evaluated.

 Now, after only two days on insulin, both I and my husband noticed that I was much more energetic.
 I hadn’t noticed a long slow drag to my overall energy level and feeling of well-being over the previous few years.
 The most dramatic discovery though happened at that first follow-up visit.
-I had last about 11 pounds in two weeks.
+I had lost about 11 pounds in two weeks.

 My regular pharmacist had been telling me during the previous couple of years while we tried various non-insulin medications, that in her experience, when the patient found the right treatment, lots of things improved, including the patient’s weight.
 I hadn’t believed her.